We can conduct two types of own initiative investigation:

 Matters which are likely to fall within the meaning of “public interest” include:

-Where the Ombudsman considers that an extended own initiative investigation is required the public body concerned and the complainant will be advised and will have the opportunity to comment and/or submit evidence as part of the investigation process.
+Where we consider that an extended own initiative investigation is required the public body concerned and the complainant will be advised and will have the opportunity to comment and/or submit evidence as part of the investigation process.

-When the Ombudsman has initiated an extended investigation, it will be managed in accordance with the Ombudsman’s existing complaints handling processes.
+When we have initiated an extended investigation, it will be managed in accordance with our existing complaints handling processes.

 If an extended investigation relates to health services and the ‘Putting Things Right’ regulations are of relevance, the complainant will be given the opportunity to progress the matter under these regulations as an alternative, if they wish.